IV estimation of causal hazard ratio: Simulation studies

+In addition to the proposed estimator \eqref{eqn:torben}, we also implement the following estimators: (i) {\sf Cox-crude}: a crude Cox proportional model not adjusting for any covariates; (ii) {\sf Cox-adj}: a Cox model adjusting for covariates $(X_2, X_3)$; (iii) {\sf Cox-MSM}: marginal structural Cox model adjusting for $(X_2,X_3)$; (iv) {\sf MacKenzie}: \cite{mackenzie2014using}'s method; (v) {\sf TSPS}: a naive application of the two stage least square method, with a first stage linear model and a second stage Cox model; (vi) {\sf TSRI}: a naive application of the two stage residual inclusion method \citep{terza2008two}, with a first stage linear model and a second stage Cox model.

 All simulation results are based on 1000 Monte-Carlo runs of n = 1000 units each.
-Table \ref{tab:results} summarizes the simulation results for $\gamma_3 = 0$, in which case Assumption \ref{assumption:no-interaction} holds.
-The proposed estimator has very small bias and achieves the nominal coverage rate in all the scenarios considered here, confirming our theoretical results.
-In contrast, the estimates produced by the marginal structural Cox model ignoring unmeasured confounders have absolute bias times 100 ranging from 2.26 to 3.40.
+Table \ref{tab:results} summarizes the simulation results.
+When $\beta_3 = 0$ such that Assumption \ref{assumption:no-interaction} holds, the biases from Cox regression estimates {\sf Cox-crude}, {\sf Cox-adj} and {\sf Cox-MSM} are large, due to unmeasured confounding by $U$. \cite{mackenzie2014using}'s method, {\sf TSPS} and {\sf TSRI} are also biased, while the bias of the proposed estimator is small relative to its standard deviation; see also Table \ref{tab:results5} in the Supplementary Material.
+Consistent with previous results in the literature \citep{wan2018general}, the bias of {\sf TSRI} is in general smaller than that of the {\sf TSPS}.
+Results in Table \ref{tab:results4} shows that Wald-type 95\% confidence intervals constructed using the proposed variance estimator also achieve the nominal coverage rate in all the scenarios under which Assumption \ref{assumption:no-interaction} holds, confirming our theoretical results.
 Given a fixed data generating mechanism for the censoring time $C$, the censoring rate only increases with $\psi$ slightly.
-In the supplementary material we show the corresponding results with $\gamma_3 = 0.5,$ in which case Assumption \ref{assumption:no-interaction} fails to hold.
-The proposed estimator $\hat{\psi}$ has significant bias only when the monotonicity condition fails and $\psi=0.5$.
+When $\beta_3 = 0.5$ so that Assumption \ref{assumption:no-interaction} fails to hold, \cite{mackenzie2014using}'s estimator produces an invalid estimate in one of the 1000 Monte Carlo runs; all the other estimators produce valid estimates in all Monte Carlo runs.
+The proposed estimator $\widehat{\psi}$ has a large bias only when the monotonicity condition fails and $\psi=0.5$.
 The 95\% confidence intervals, however, are only slightly conservative.
+For example, when $\psi=0.5, \lambda=4$ and monotonicity fails, although the bias of $\widehat{\psi}$ (4.8) is much larger than its standard error (1.0), it is much smaller compared to its standard deviation (31.6).
+As a rule of thumb, the performance of interval estimates begins to deteriorate when the bias is more than 40\% of standard deviation \citep[e.g.][]{kang2007demystifying}.
+So it is not surprising to see that in this case, the coverage probability, 96.6\%, is only slightly larger than the nominal level.